okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 3. Enter a **Policy Name**, such as **Require MFA for Contractors**, and then enter a **Policy Description**.

 4. Enter the group name that you want to apply the policy to in the **Assign to Groups** box.
 In this example, specify the **Contractor** group in the org.
-The group names must already exist before assigning them to a policy.
+You must create groups before assigning them to a policy.

 5. Click **Create Policy and Add Rule**.

 ### Create the rule

-1. In the **Add Rule** window, add a descriptive name for the rule in the **Rule name** box, such as **Require contractors to use MFA once per session**.
+1. In the **Add Rule** window, add a descriptive name for the rule in the **Rule name** box.
+For example, name it as **Require contractors to use MFA once per session**.

 1. If there are any users in the **Contractor** group that you want to exclude from the rule, enter them in the **Exclude Users** box.

 1. Configure IF conditions, which define the authentication context for the rule.
 For this use case example, leave the defaults.
 For other use cases where you want to assign location parameters, specify location prompts in the **IF User’s IP is** dropdown box.
 For example, you can prompt a user for a factor when they aren't on the corporate network.

 1. Configure THEN conditions, which define the authentication experience for the rule.
 For this use case example, select that the session is established with the user entering **A password**.
-Also, ensure that Multifactor authentication (MFA) is **Required** so that users of the Contractor group are prompted for a secondary factor before they’re granted access.
+Also, ensure that Multifactor authentication (MFA) is **Required** so that users of the **Contractor** group are prompted for a secondary factor before they’re granted access.

     > **Note:** Click the **authenticators** link for quick access to the [Authenticators](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-authenticators) page to configure the factors that you want to use.